msftcangoblowm/drain-swamp/README.rst

 Replace the contents within the snippet, with id *i_am_a_snippet_co*, with *contents_new*.

-:code:`textwrap.dedent("""\` means, remove any indention and escape ignore the preceding newline
+textwrap.dedent("""\ means, remove any indention and escape ignore the preceding newline

 Snip constructor parameter, is_quiet, turns off logging